 Every year I look forward to making and decorating cut out Christmas sugar cookies and EVERY year I also realize I’ve forgotten JUST how much I actually love it!
 Food and art combined, it’s so fun and just feels so festive!

-It’s also been an especially fun tradition to do with my daughter the last two years now that’s she’s old enough to enjoy it!
+It’s also been an especially fun tradition to do with my daughter the last few years now that’s she’s old enough to enjoy it!
 These Cassava Flour Sugar Cookies were born out of some new family allergies we discovered this year so from our family to yours enjoy these, AIP, paleo, vegan, gluten free, grain free, dairy free, egg free, nut free, refined sugar free (basically all things free) sugar cookies!
 Don’t worry, they are just as delicious as the original!

 Gluten Free Cut Out Sugar Cookies